jted0537/SecuritysystemApp/README.md

 After make your own project at platform, Choose API & Service Menu</br>, and choose "Maps SDK for Android" or "Maps SDK for ios"

-Alright! now you can start "add google map packages & geoloactor" to your own project!
+Alright! now you can add google map packages & geoloactor to your own project!

 ## How to Use